-(A) This chapter governs the practice and procedure before the reclamation commission.
+(A) This chapter governs the practices and procedures before the reclamation commission.

-(B) Four members constitute a quorum, and no action of the commission shall be valid unless it has the concurrence of at least four members.
-Where, in rendering a decision, a concurrence of at least four commission members is not obtained, the existing record of proceedings may be submitted to any absent commission member, who will be permitted to participate in the rendering of the decision.
+(1) Four members constitute a quorum, and no action of the commission shall be valid unless it has the concurrence of at least four members.

 (D) Pursuant to section 1513.05 of the Revised Code, the reclamation commission shall elect a secretary, who shall perform such duties as the commission prescribes, including:

-(1) Promptly recording minutes of all meetings of the reclamation commission which shall be open to public inspection during working hours at the office of the reclamation commission.
+(1) Promptly recording minutes of all meetings of the commission which shall be open to public inspection during regular business hours at the office of the commission.

 (2) Serving as custodian of the records and papers of the commission and preserving copies of briefs and other filings.

 (3) Assembling, transmitting and certifying the complete record of proceedings before the commission out of which appeals made pursuant to section 1513.14 or section 1514.09 of the Revised Code arise.

 (4) Providing notice of all public meetings of the commission in accordance with the following :